poole/lanyon/Triathlon.md

 I've been competing in endurance sports since a young age.
 No real pro aspirations but I like to pretend, sometimes.

 <img src="/assets/triathlon/clermont1.jpg" alt="Clermont EDR Day 2" width="700px">
 If you're interested in highly efficient, personal training plans [send me an email](mailto:noah.kennedy1@gmail.com).
-Rates are $60 a month, negotiable for students and committed junior athletes.
+Rates are negotiable and reasonable; my main reasons to coach are for fun and for practice, not to make money.
+Committed junior/student athletes rates are especially negotiable.

 ## What you get:
 - Fully customized training plans updated weekly through TrainingPeaks.